iebgit/phenopredict/ui-service/README.md

 ## **Overview**

-**PhenoPredict** is an innovative web-based platform that allows users to upload genetic data or an image of a person's face to receive predictions about their appearance, behavior, ancestry, and potential health risks.
+**[App Name]** is an innovative web-based platform that allows users to upload genetic data or an image of a person's face to receive predictions about their appearance, behavior, ancestry, and potential health risks.
 The application is built using a microservices architecture to ensure scalability, flexibility, and ease of maintenance.

 ## **Table of Contents**